chutter/PhyloProcessR/README.md

 cd /PhyloProcessR/setup-configuration_files/
 ```

-The R packages and outside programs can be installed manually or more easily through the anaconda environment file provided (version numbers are provided in environment file if manual installation is desired).
+The R packages and outside programs can be installed manually or more easily through the anaconda environment file provided (version numbers are provided in environment file for reporting and exact replication).
 To install with the environment file, the easiest and quickest way is to first install the Anaconda package manager.
 Anaconda can be downloaded and installed for different operating systems from https://anaconda.org.
-Miniconda is recommended.
-Once installed, you can create a new environment for PhyloCap by:
+Miniconda is recommended as it has a smaller footprint (smaller size and fewer files).
+Once installed, you can create a new environment for PhyloProcessR by:

 ```bash
 conda env create -f environment.yml -n PhyloProcessR